 What are marriage and relationship education classes like?
 You may practice problem-solving skills using role play.
 You’ll likely discuss common areas of conflict, like money, in-laws, leisure time, parenting, and sex.
 You’ll probably learn to talk to each other more constructively, without blaming, criticism, or contempt, while also allowing each person to make his or her concerns heard.
 You may discuss financial management and healthy living.
 And you’ll probably talk about the basic needs we typically have in relationships and how to get those met in a healthy way.
 By the way, you’re also likely to have some fun!

 So, now you know that relationship skills classes work, work quickly, and are productive and fun.
 Ready to try one out?
-Check out our Classes and Events page to learn more about in-person classes and events that may be available in your area, as well as free online classes.
+Check out our Classes page to learn more about in-person classes and events that may be available in your area, as well as free online classes.

 By Carol Church, lead writer, SMART Couples, Department of Family, Youth and Community Sciences, University of Florida